-Herbs de Provence baked chicken breasts bring the classic French taste to your table for your friends and family to enjoy.
-Just follow these easy step-by-step photo instructions.
+Herbs de Provence Chicken Breasts bring the classic French taste to your table for your friends and family to enjoy.
+Just follow these easy step-by-step instructions.

 Friends just got back from a wine cruise on a river in France and brought a present, a pack of Herbes de Provence.
 The classic French herb mixture was just sitting there on the counter, saying "Use me."
 So I did.

 I have not been a big user of spice mixtures, preferring to mix my own.
 But this is a classic, not something McCormick makes up.
 I always think of fish and chicken when I hear the name, so it is time for some classic roasted chicken.